 The TAP switches perform as a momentary mechanical switch would.
 For each button press the corresponding output contact is closed for the duration of the press.
-On the TAP-1 variety the single, central button is button 1.
-The buttons on a TAP-5 are numbered as follows:
+The buttons on the TAP-5 switch are numbered as follows:

 The presses are detected at the inputs on the Lutron QSE-CI-WCI and can now be commissioned in the Lutron system to perform whichever operation the installation requires.